Dr Marie McEntee

 PhD Environmental Science, MA(Hons) First Class, LTCL,

-Marie is a social scientist in the School of Environment with research interests in participatory research, collaborative learning in multi-stakeholder innovation networks.
-Her 24 years of tertiary teaching has focused on science innovation and science communication.
-Marie was awarded a University of Auckland Sustained Teaching Excellence Award in 2014 and a National Teaching Excellence Award in 2015 and is now a member of New Zealand's Academy of Tertiary Teaching Excellence.
+Marie is a social scientist in the School of Environment with teaching and research interests in science / society interactions particularly relating to environmental issues.
+Her 26 years of tertiary teaching has focused on science communication, science innovation and community engagement.
+Marie was awarded a University of Auckland Sustained Teaching Excellence Award in 2014 and a National Teaching Excellence Award in 2015 and is now the Vice President of the Ako Aotearoa Academy of Tertiary Teaching Excellence.

-Marie is responsible for coordinating and lecturing two interdisciplinary undergraduate courses - SCIGEN 101/101G ‘Communicating for a Knowledge Society’ (taught jointly with the Department of Mathematics) and SCIGEN 201 ‘Innovating for a Knowledge Society’ (taught jointly with the Business School).
-She is currently developing a stage 3 course, 'Engaging in a Knoweldge Society', (taught jointly with staff from the Faculty of Arts and Faculty of Medical and Health Sciences) which will be offered in 2017.
+Marie is responsible for coordinating and lecturing on three interdisciplinary undergraduate courses - SCIGEN 101/101G ‘Communicating for a Knowledge Society’ (taught jointly with the Department of Mathematics), SCIGEN 201/201G ‘Innovating for a Knowledge Society’ (taught jointly with the Business School) and SCIGEN 301/301G, 'Engaging in a Knoweldge Society', (taught jointly with staff from the Faculty of Arts and Faculty of Medical and Health Sciences).
+These courses can be taken individually or as a module called "Science in Society".

 Marie graduated with a Masters with first class honours in 2006.
 Her thesis titled: ‘Science Communication in an age of risk’ investigated two biosecurity events in Auckland, New Zealand, which involved the aerial spraying of a biological insecticide over urban populations to control invasive exotic moths.
 She examined these programmes within the wider global debates about ‘participatory science’ , 'risk communication' and the media’s role in a risk society.